 4) It follows its own Goldilocks rule.

-Just like the famous tale of the little blond girl who wanted her porridge to be “just right”, laser hair growth therapy has its equivalent.
+Remember the fairy tale of the little blond girl who wanted her porridge to be “just right”?
+Laser hair growth therapy has its equivalent.
 You need the right amount of energy delivered at precisely the right intervals to restore hair at a cellular level.

-High-quality devices rely on what’s called the Arndt-Schultz Law: a minimal biological response can be achieved by weak applied stimuli, but that positive response will be inhibited by stronger applied stimuli.
+High-quality devices utilize the Arndt-Schultz Law.
+It essentially says that weakly applied stimuli lead to a minimal biological response, but that stronger applied stimuli can inhibit a positive response.
 A great example of this is choosing an adequate massage therapist.
 You neither want an incompetent weak jellyfish nor do you want the heavyset, overpowering Frau Helga, eager to apply pressure over your tender muscles with all of her bovine strength.